 - In Windows Vista, boot your computer from Windows Vista DVD, select your regional settings and then click Repair your computer.
 Follow instructions.

-"NTLDR is missing" (in Windows XP) or "BOOTMGR is missing" (in Windows Vista and 7) means that something or someone has deleted the file and Windows has no idea from which hard disk or partition to start up.
+"NTLDR is missing" (in Windows XP) or "BOOTMGR is missing" (in Windows Vista and newer) means that something or someone has deleted the file and Windows has no idea from which hard disk or partition to start up.

 Windows XP users should boot from my Data Recovery CD and run a full disk check.
 If this does not help, perform a non-destructive reinstall.

 When your computer starts, you might see some full-screen logo or black screen with gray texts such as "AMI", "Intel", "Testing Memory", "Hard disk", etc. Press F8 key on your keyboard repeatedly right after you see such screen disappear.
-This will open Windows Advanced Boot Options menu.
+This will open the Windows Advanced Boot Options menu.

 Use Arrow Down key to select Disable automatic restart on system failure and press Enter key.

-In case of failure, the blue screen will not disappear anymore and you can see the details of error.
+In case of failure, the blue screen will not disappear anymore and you can see the details of the error.

 Here is one infamous example of Blue Screen of Death (BSOD) - error code 0x0000007B meaning "Inaccessible boot device" - Windows cannot use the hard disk it is installed on.
 This usually happens after you change/update/remove drivers for a hard disk controller; or you install a new hard disk controller (IDE, PATA, SATA, SAS or SCSI) card and connect your hard disk to it, but there are no drivers available for the new controller in Windows.